kayabaNerve/threshold-threshold-ecdsa/README.md

 meaning a commitment in round one to the independent permutations in round two (along with the randomness used in proofs for round two onwards) should be sufficient.

+### Other Notes

+This library uses additive notation, not multiplicative, in contrast with most literature on class groups.
+It also denotes `t` as the amount needed to produce a signature (not the amount allowed to be corrupted).

+This library also prefers `BigUint` for its scalar type, not `BigInt`, an artifact from my experience being based on elliptic curves which needs to be corrected in order to avoid a halved space.

+Ideally, this ends up taking <10s for the prover (it does already, yet introducing masking would slow it down) and <2s per other party.
+Across 4 threads, this would enable a t=50 ECDSA in 27.5s.

+This library does not implement any of the maps described in https://eprint.iacr.org/2022/1466, and doesn't have an optimal reduction algorithm (always using big integers and never native words for parts).
+Those should be implemented and would further reduce the time from the above ideal.

 ### References